-Champagne for my Real Friends, Real Pain for my Sham Friends: Proposed Class Action Lawsuit Puts Spotlight on Fiduciary Duty under ERISA
+Champagne for My Real Friends, Real Pain for My Sham Friends: Proposed Class Action Lawsuit Puts Spotlight on Fiduciary Duty Under ERISA

 In early February of this year, a proposed class action lawsuit was filed against the company Johnson & Johnson and their Pension & Benefits Committee, sounding an alarm to those in the self-funded health plan industry.
 The complaint, brought by Johnson & Johnson employee Ann Lewandowski, individually and on behalf of other similarly situated employees, alleges Johnson & Johnson violated the Employee Retirement Income Security Act (ERISA), in particular, by breaching its fiduciary duty in the form of mismanagement of Johnson & Johnson’s prescription-drug benefits plan through their contracted Pharmacy Benefits Manager (PBM).
 Although in the early stages of litigation, this suit will likely serve as a clarion call for employers to take a harder look at what they’re paying for.